Toyota Corolla (E140): Asia

 In Pakistan, the E140 Corolla was launched in August 2008.
-It was offered in four trim levels: XLi, GLi, Corolla Altis and Corolla Diesel.
+It was offered in four trim levels: XLi, GLi, Altis and Corolla Diesel.
 The facelift version was launched in April 2011.

-The XLi is offered with Toyota's 85 hp, 1.3L 2NZ-FE engine.
+The XLi was offered with the 1.3L 2NZ-FE VVT-i Inline 4 engine.
 Pakistan was the only market to use the 2NZ-FE in the Corolla.
-This model does not have airbags, ABS or power windows.
-It is only offered in two colours, black and white.
+This model did not include airbags, ABS or power windows.
+It was only offered in two colours, black and white.

-The GLi is offered with the same 1.3-litre engine as the XLi but it comes equipped with ABS, and power windows.
-No airbags are offered on this model.
-Metallic colours are available in the GLi.
+The GLi had the same engine and specifications as the XLi but the GLi was equipped with ABS, and power windows.
+Just like the XLi, the GLi was not fitted with airbags.
+Metallic colours were available in the GLi.

+The Toyota Corolla Altis was found in the 1.6, 1.8, 1.6SR, and 1.8SR trims and had alloy rims.

-The Corolla diesel has two trim levels: Corolla 2.0D and the Corolla 2.0D Saloon.
-The Corolla 2.0D comes equipped with Toyota's 1974 cc, 2C engine which produces 74 hp.
-The model does not have airbags, ABS or power windows.
-It is only offered in two colours: black and white.
+The Corolla diesel was available in two trim levels: Corolla 2.0D and the Corolla 2.0D Saloon.
+The Corolla 2.0D was equipped with Toyota's 1974 cc, 2C engine which produced 74 hp.
+It did not have airbags, ABS or power windows.
+It was only offered in two colours: black and white.

-The Corolla 2.0D Saloon has the same engine as the Corolla 2.0D.
-The model is only available with a 5-speed manual.
-The 2.0D Saloon comes equipped with alloy rims, side skirts, optitron speedometer, wooden inserts in the interior and a single driver side airbag.
+The Corolla 2.0D Saloon had the same engine as the Corolla 2.0D, but this variant was only available with a 5-speed manual.
+The 2.0D Saloon came with alloy rims, side skirts, Optitron gauges, wooden inserts in the interior and a single driver side airbag.
 Optional extra on the model is the sunroof.

 The facelift for the Corolla was launched on 11 April 2011.
-Initially only the XLi and GLi trims were available, with modifications to the front and rear lights, front grill, and bumpers, along with a revised interior colour scheme.
+Initially only the XLi and GLi trims were available, with modifications to the front and rear lights, front grille, and bumpers, along with a revised interior colour scheme.
 The 1.8L model with the 1ZZ-FE engine was ceased and was replaced with the 1.6L model with the 1ZR-FE engine producing 122 bhp.
 The facelift Altis was launched in May 2011.
 The Altis comes with wood grain panel inserts in the interior, optitron speedometer, 5-spoke alloy rims, fog lamps, power windows, power seats, ABS with EBD, driver side SRS airbag and a 6-speed (forward) manual transmission.
 Optional on the Altis is a 4-speed super ECT automatic transmission and sunroof.

 The GLi model is also offered with a 4-speed super ECT automatic transmission and the 1.6L 1ZR-FE engine.
 This version of the GLi is the same as the 1.3L GLi, albeit with the 1.6L engine and the 4-speed ECT automatic transmission, hence making it very similar to the Altis, save for the alloy rims and the wooden inserts in the interior.